esi0077/Js_obfuscator/README.md

 # Todo

 - [ ] make third layer obfuscation
-- [ ] make it harder to deobfuscat
+- [ ] make it harder to deobfuscate
-- [ ] make outpot dependency on ip that you want to see the code
+- [ ] make outpot dependency on ip.If you want that a user can see the code